Salvatore Cuffaro: Resignation

 Cuffaro resigned on 26 January 2008.
 His resignation followed reports that the national government was planning a move to oust him.
 The announcement represents a reversal for Cuffaro, who earlier said he would hang on to his post and appeal his five-year prison sentence of 18 January.
 Many, including some politicians from allied parties, were angry that he celebrated not being convicted of a more serious accusation – helping the Mafia as an organization.
 The head of Italy's politically influential industrial lobby, Confindustria, lamented that Cuffaro remained in office while Sicilian businessmen were defying the Mafia by increasingly refusing to pay systematic "protection" money.
 A widely published photo of him offering his aides a tray of cannoli pastries to celebrate fuelled the outrage.

 Re-election and appeals trial

 While Cuffaro was undergoing his appeals trial, the Union of the Centre nominated him in the 2008 general election and he was re-elected senator.
-On 23 January 2010 the Palermo Appeals Court confirmed his two previous convictions and added the aggravation of favoring the Mafia, sentencing him to seven years in prison.
+On 23 January 2010 the Palermo Appeals Court confirmed his two previous convictions and added the aggravation of favouring the Mafia, sentencing him to seven years in prison.
 He subsequently announced his intention to appeal the sentence before the Supreme Court and to resign from all party offices.